|Chance of rainfall within district|

 50% to 75%

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are eight main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, Western Australia, New Zealand, the south Pacific, the southeast Pacific, South America, and the Atlantic Ocean.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are four main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, the south Pacific, and the southeast Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 6 June to 10 June, 19 June to 23 June, and 24 June to 28 June.
-Rain events originating in the tropics and moving south are possible about 30 May to 3 June, and 11 June to 15 June.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 6 September to 10 September, 16 September to 20 September, and 2 October to 6 October.
+Rain events originating in the tropics and moving south are possible about 12 September to 16 September.

-Over Western Australia the strongest cold fronts should occur about 10 June to 14 June, 19 June to 23 June, and 24 June to 28 June.
+Over Western Australia the strongest cold fronts should occur about 6 September to 10 September, 10 September to 14 September, and 2 October to 6 October.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.